 The Best 10 Books About Emotions For Preschoolers and Toddlers

 When it comes to books about emotions, there is a fantastic selection available.
-To begin, it is best to aim for fun and informative as you dip your toes in the pool of options, with plenty of pictures and faces where your child can see clearly the emotion being portrayed.
+First, it is best to aim for fun and informative as you dip your toes in the pool of options, with plenty of pictures and faces where your child can clearly see the emotion being portrayed.

 Children benefit from building their emotional vocabulary from a young age, and books are an effective way to help both you and your preschooler discover together.
 Here is a list of 10 best-selling books about emotions for you to consider when helping your child on this crucial learning journey.